mihirrd/pensieve/README.md

  - [Acknowledgments](#acknowledgments)

  ## Overview
-Pensieve provides a lightweight, thread-safe REST API for storing, retrieving, and deleting string values by key.
+Pensieve provides a lightweight, durable, thread-safe REST API for storing, retrieving, and deleting string values by key.
 Internally, it maintains a capacity-limited LRU cache so that the most-recently-accessed keys stay in memory, while old entries are evicted when capacity is reached.

  ## Features
- - JSON-based HTTP API
+ - HTTP API
  - LRU eviction policy (configurable capacity)
+ - Append-only logs for durability
  - Thread-safe via `Arc<Mutex<...>>`
  - Built with [Tokio](https://crates.io/crates/tokio) and [Axum](https://crates.io/crates/axum)